koenrane/KR-new-site/content/towards-a-new-impact-measure.md

 # Conclusion

 By changing our perspective from "what effects on the world are 'impactful'?" to "how can we stop agents from overfitting their environments?", a natural, satisfying definition of impact falls out.
 From this, we construct an impact measure with a host of desirable properties – some rigorously defined and proven, others informally supported.
 AUP agents seem to exhibit qualitatively different behavior, due in part to their (conjectured) lack of desire to takeoff, impactfully acausally cooperate, or act to survive.
-To the best of my knowledge, AUP is the first impact measure to satisfy many of the desiderata, even on an individual basis.
+AUP is the first impact measure to satisfy many of the desiderata, even on an individual basis.

 I do not claim that AUP is presently AGI-safe.
 However, based on the ease with which past fixes have been derived, on the degree to which the conceptual core clicks for me, and on the range of advances AUP has already produced, I think there's good reason to hope that this is possible.
 If so, an AGI-safe AUP would open promising avenues for achieving positive AI outcomes.